square/point-of-sale-android-sdk/README.md

 cd register-android-sdk
 ```

-Create a `hellocharge.properties` file in the `sample-hellocharge` folder, with a `clientId` key set to [your client id](https://docs.connect.squareup.com/articles/register-api-android/#registerapisetup):
+Create a `hellocharge.properties` file in the `sample-hellocharge` folder, with a `clientId` key set to [your client id](https://docs.connect.squareup.com/articles/register-api-android/#registerapisetup) which is the same as your application id of your app (`sq0idp-XXXXXXXXXXXXXXX`)

 ```
 echo clientId=\"YourClientId\" > sample-hellocharge/hellocharge.properties